-So, doing a vacuum test can tell you more about your engine, than you think.
+Consequently, doing a vacuum test, can tell you more about your engine, than you think.

-Also, one of the easiest and cheapest ways to check an engine for serious issues; is to do a vacuum test.
+Above all, one of the easiest and cheapest ways; to check an engine for serious issues, is to do a vacuum test.

-Engine vacuum, is defined as; any pressure lower than atmospheric pressure; that is produced in each cylinder, during the intake stroke.
+So, engine vacuum, is defined as, any pressure lower than atmospheric pressure; that is produced in each cylinder, during the intake stroke.

-So, a vacuum test can tell you a lot about, an engine’s condition.
-Also, it is similar to a cylinder leak down test.
-But, by doing a vacuum test, in just 3-5 minutes you can know if an engine, is healthy or not.
+A vacuum test, can tell you a lot about, an engine’s condition.
+In addition, by doing a vacuum test; in just 3-5 minutes, you can know if an engine, is healthy or not.

-Consequently, a vacuum gauge shows the difference between, outside atmospheric pressure and the amount of vacuum present; in the intake manifold.
-So, to check manifold pressure with a vacuum gauge you need to; locate a port in the manifold or throttle body.
+So, a vacuum gauge shows the difference between; outside atmospheric pressure and the amount of vacuum, present in the intake manifold.
+Firstly, to check manifold pressure with a vacuum gauge; you need to locate, a vacuum port in the manifold or throttle body.